NLnetLabs/rpki-deploy/terraform/krill-integration-demo/README.md

     $ terraform apply

 Terraform will:
-1. Create a Digital Ocean droplet via the Docker Machine provider.
+1. Create a Digital Ocean droplet or AWS EC2 instance.
-2. Create A and AAAA DNS records pointing to the droplet.
+2. Create A and AAAA DNS records pointing to the droplet/instance.
 3. Install Docker on the droplet and secure the Docker daemon with TLS authentication.
 4. Create an "external" persistent volume for Lets Encrypt certificates on the droplet.
 5. Invoke Docker Compose to deploy the private network and containers on the droplet.